DarkDoly/CritterWatch/README.md

 - Website is hosted on firebase and can be accessed by this link

 ### Running Locally on your machine
-1. Install VSCode
+1. Install node.js if haven't already
+3. Install VScode on your computer
+4. Type "npm install" on the command line
+5. Type "npm install vite" on the command line
-2. NPM Install on the command line for dependencies
+6. Type "npm run dev" on the command line
-3. NPM install Vite to run the dev server
-4. NPM run dev to access the dev server

 ## Video Demonstration
 link to video demonstation